 Anyone who knows me knows I am a sucker for just about all Asian foods.
 Put a big bowl of Asian noodle soup in front of me, and I am a happy girl.
 It seems like half of the population of French Guiana agrees with me, as they were all in line waiting for their soup too.
 Luckily, it was worth the wait and just as good as any soup I had in Asia (even though it was served in South America).

 Fortified by lunch, we strolled around the tiny village.
 In addition to the artisanal crafts sold at the market, there are a few souvenir shops and stalls.
-One stall was filled with jewelry made by an enterprising young Guianese (incidentally also named Alison), from collected seeds and wings of the brilliant blue Morpho butterflies.
+One stall was filled with jewellery made by an enterprising young Guianese (incidentally also named Alison), from collected seeds and wings of the brilliant blue Morpho butterflies.

 Cacao village only consists of about four blocks, a few small restaurants and local guest houses, a tiny post office, and a lovely hilltop church.
 Other than the market, you can see the entire town in about an hour.